21Nov 2025

 From the idea of creating an advanced operating system for digital cameras to the leading market share of smartphone OS, Android has covered a long distance.
 There were troubles in the beginning.

-As of February 2023, Android version 14 has taken its first steps.
-The final Android 14 version is expected to release at the end of August 2023 or the beginning of September 2023.
+, Android version 17 has taken its first steps. its stable version is expected in mid-2026.
 Android has covered a long distance, from creating an advanced operating system for digital cameras to the leading smartphone OS market share.
 There were troubles in the beginning.
 But today, except for IOS, Android has wiped out all its rivals including Windows, Blackberry, and Nokia.
 There is no doubt that IOS is not going anywhere but still, the majority of the smartphone OS market share is with Android only.
+Android holds a global market share of 72.15% as of January 2025, up from just 12% in 2010.
 With every update, new features are included and improvements are made.
 Android is evolving at a rapid pace and in the future, It does not look like any other OS is going to affect its position.

 Acodez is one of the leading mobile app development company in India.
 We are also a web design and web development company in India offering all kinds of web design and development services.
 For more details, contact us today.